JohnsonDylan/MassQLab/README.md

 The query file to be used is defined in spectre_config.json (MassQL_Queries.json is used by default).

-Example queries are included by default but should be modified to acommodate your data.
+Example queries are included by default but should be modified to accommodate your data.

 Only "name" and "query" are required to compose a valid query.
 All other parameters are optional.